t

 and clarification of patent rights and assignment of the

 rights from previous owners to North Brothers.
-This is a
+This is

 one-sided correspondence.
 North Brothers retained the